 Most cannabis users are familiar with good old natural flower, but concentrates are an entirely different category of their own.
 Products such as shatter, budder, and crumble might sound puzzling, but these are actually just different forms of concentrate, the final product of a process that extracts terpenes and cannabinoids (e.g., THC) from a cannabis plant.

 In this guide, we’ll cover the basics of concentrates and compare them to flower before breaking down the most common concentrates (also sometimes called extracts) found at dispensaries.
-For an in-depth look at dabbing concentrates and other methods of consuming them, check out this post.
+For an in-depth look at dabbing concentrates and other methods of consuming them, check out this article.

 It’s easy to get lost in the diverse variety of concentrates, but the simplest way to differentiate between them is by the method of extraction.
 Extractions done using chemicals such as ethanol, CO2, and butane are called solvent extracts—this includes wax, shatter, live resin, and more and makes up the majority of concentrates you’ll see on dispensary shelves.